Instant Pot Baked Ziti

 Not only did I not get mush, but the sauce tasted slow-cooked, the pasta was cooked to al dente, it wasn’t watery or soupy in the least, and I stirred in plenty of fresh mozzarella to take this into heavenly realms.
 Oh, and did I mention it was ready in 25 minutes?
-I’m concerned about the future size of my pants because I could make this every night for dinner with little to no effort and not get sick of it.
-Maybe I was an Italian in a former life?
+It’s a great recipe!

-Anyways, I know lots of you don’t even own a pressure cooker but never fear!
+If you don’t own a pressure cooker, never fear!
 Directions for making this on the stove are also included below.
 It obviously takes a little longer to make on the stove, but still equally delicious.

 - Sweet Italian Sausage – if you are vegetarian, simply leave this part out for a meatless baked ziti.
 The sweet Italian sausage brings so much flavor to this recipe.